 - a.
 Tardies: Students are to get a pass from the teacher of their previous period for tardiness during the day.
 Students arriving to class late without a pass will receive an unexcused tardy.
-A detention will be given on the third unexcused tardy.
-A detention will be assigned for every third unexcused tardy. - b.
-Tardies per Quarter: Students will receive an ISS (in-school suspension) after they have accumulated 12 tardies in a quarter. - c.
+A detention will be given on the third accumulated unexcused tardy.
+Tardies per Quarter: Students will receive an ISS (in-school suspension) after they have accumulated 12 tardies in a quarter. - b.
 Students who are tardy first period must sign in at the office upon arrival to school.

-d.
+c.
 If a student exceeds 12 tardies in a quarter, he/she will receive a detention for each additional tardy until the quarter ends or a similar appropriate consequence determined by administration.